-Mana Pools National Park is famous for many of Zimbabwe’s finest features, the Zambezi River, elephants, lions, its remoteness and wildness.
+Mana Pools National Park safari lodges are plentiful.
+Mana Pools is famous for many of Zimbabwe’s finest features – the Zambezi River, elephants, lions, its remoteness, and wildness.

 This unique park is a World Heritage Site renowned for its remote wildness and beauty.
 It boasts a wide range of large mammals and over 350 bird species and aquatic wildlife.